KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 42 : Calculate Engine Tax by Capacity

 The task is to assign a tax value to each distinct engine capacity based on predefined engine size ranges.

+## Problem 43 : Calculate Total Doors per Make

+Calculate the total number of doors for each vehicle make and display the results in descending order.